euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

    (like Rietveld refinement, ...)
-   This contribution describes how to transform an image into a radial profile using the Numpy package, how the process was accelerated using Cython and how the algorithm was parallelized, needing a complete re-design to take benefit of massively parallel devices like graphical processing units or accelerator like the Intel Xeon Phi thanks to PyOpenCL.
+   This contribution describes how to transform an image into a radial profile using the Numpy package, how the process was accelerated using Cython and the algorithm was parallelized, needing a complete re-design to take benefit of massively parallel devices like graphical processing units or accelerators like the Intel Xeon Phi thanks to the PyOpenCL library.

 .. class:: keywords